lemuslau/bikesharing/README.md

 push for female, pull for male

-In conclusion, bikeshare services are remarkably popular in busy metropolitan areas, where occupied real estate is densely packed and parking spaces may be scarce.
-The user base is made up mostly of male subscribers, providing regular income to the program.
-More outreach should be done to attract female riders, but male users seem a reliable market.
-And main usage seems focused around morning and evening commute times.
+In conclusion, bikeshare services are remarkably popular in large metropolitan areas.
+Factors supporting usuage casn be driven by areas where real estate is densely packed, high traffic, and insufficeent parking space.
+A large porportion of customers are subscribers and of this group a large majorty are also males.
+One thing to note is if this bike sharing program was to expand to Des Moines, to earn subsribers takes time and a new bike sharing program will need to understand it's areas of oppotunity, such as appealing to a smaller user group like the female group in NYC and encoraging them to become subscribers.
+While bike usuage is a pull for males, it will be a push strategy for the female demographic.
+Peak period of these bikes was typically Monday through Friday at commuting times and for the weekends, usuage was consistent for a majority of the day.

+This analysis cenetered heavily around times of usage and gender groups.
+Additional visualiations that could play a role in understanding bike sharing
 If I were to pursue additional lines of inquiry for analysis and visualization, given the data provided, I would explore:

 trip starting and ending locations during morning and evening rush hour time-windows, to display the flow of traffic between neighborhoods at peak hours;